sounddrill31/blog/README.md

 ### How it works

-1. **GitHub Actions Workflow**: The deployment workflow `.github/workflows/deploy.yml` is triggered on push, pull requests, or when discussions are created/edited.
-It fetches all discussions from your repository.
+1. **GitHub Actions Workflow**: The deployment workflow `.github/workflows/deploy.yml` is triggered on push, pull requests, or when discussions in the "Announcements" category are created/edited.
-2. **Conversion Script**: The Python script at `.github/scripts/discussions_to_markdown.py` converts each discussion to a markdown file in `content/post/`, preserving tags and formatting for Hugo.
+2. **Conversion Script**: The Python script at `.github/scripts/discussions_to_markdown.py` converts each discussion to a Hugo page bundle in `content/post/[slug]/index.md`, preserving discussion tags and category.
 Giscus compatibility is maintained via title-based mapping.
-3. **On-the-fly Build**: Converted posts are generated during the build process and deployed directly to gh-pages without committing back to master.
+3. **Artifacts Deployment**: The workflow builds the site, uploads it as a GitHub Pages artifact, and deploys it using the modern GitHub Pages deployment action.
+No commits to master or gh-pages branches needed.

 ### Setup Instructions

-1. Ensure your repository has a valid `GH_TOKEN` secret (usually set automatically for GitHub Actions).
-2. Adjust the repository name in the Python script if needed.
+1. Configure GitHub Pages in your repository settings to use \"GitHub Actions\" as the source.
-3. Enable Giscus in your Hugo config (`config/_default/params.toml`) and set the correct repo/category IDs.
+2. Ensure Giscus is enabled in `config/_default/params.toml` with `provider = \"giscus\"` and correct repo/category IDs.
-4. Discussions will appear in `content/discussions/` and be rendered by Hugo.
+3. Only discussions in the \"Announcements\" category will be converted to blog posts.
+4. Each discussion becomes a post at `content/post/[slugified-title]/index.md` during the build.
+5. Giscus automatically links posts to discussions via title matching.

+#### Giscus Compatibility

+Giscus uses title-based mapping (`mapping = \"title\"`) to automatically link blog posts to their corresponding GitHub Discussions.
+When a discussion in the \"Announcements\" category is created, it's converted to a post with the same title, and Giscus handles the linking automatically - no manual IDs needed.

 ---